Could your hairdryer be affecting your health?

 Another simple way to reduce our exposure is to deselect the wireless option when we are carrying a mobile and hold it away from the head when making or receiving calls, as this is when a mobile gives of the most emissions and the further away from sensitive body areas the lower the effect on our health.

 According to Dr. David Carpenter, Dean at the School of Public Health, State University of New York it is likely that up to 30 per cent of all childhood cancers come from exposure to EMFs.
 Moreover, the U.S. Environmental Protection Agency (EPA) warns “There is reason for concern” and advises “prudent avoidance.”

 Here is some interesting information on EMFs from the World Health Organisation (WHO).

 About the author

-James Wood has over 25 years hairdressing experience involving a partnership in two salons and teaching at hairdressing college, were he specialised in advanced cutting and colouring techniques.
-Taking a truly holistic approach to his work, James is also a qualified professional Homoeopath and has studied nutrition and other complementary therapies.
+James Wood has over 25 years’ hairdressing experience, including a partnership in two salons and teaching at hairdressing college, were he specialised in advanced cutting and colouring techniques.
+Taking a truly holistic approach to his work, James is also a qualified professional Homeopath and has studied nutrition and other complementary therapies.
 To find out more about James’ work, please visit James Wood Organics.